 The Upshot

-Is it just me, or do you also feel that the comparison we started hasn’t helped us reach a definite conclusion?
+Is it just me, or do you also feel that the comparison we started hasn’t helped us reach a conclusion?
 I mean, there are two sides to this comparison.
 Strictly speaking, the diamond gemstone outshines morganite in both the parameters that we took at issue.
 But there’s an entirely different upshot to the conundrum of it all if we look at it from more of a friendly and easy-going approach.
-So, let’s take one more parameter of comparison between the two gemstones, and then we’re done.
+So, let’s take one more parameter of comparison between the two gemstones..

 Rarity